 Prerequisites: Most of the knowledge required should be part of the normal background in Computer Science, undergraduate/graduate Mathematics and Geometry.

-Exercise projectsThe project will be done in MATLAB, C++ and Python and students are expected to do them on their own computer/laptop.
-They will consist of three projects that will include one or several topics presented at the lectures.
-The projects will be presented to the students during the exercise sessions, where they will be instructed how to do the projects.
-Each project is divided into a number of exercises and each of them corresponds to an actual homework which is graded.
-In total all home work exercises result in a bonus for the final exam.
-The deadlines for the presentations and submissions of the results of the homeworks will be provided on this website.
+Exercise projectsThe exercises will be done in MATLAB and Python and students are expected to do them on their own computer/laptop.
+They will consist of four projects that will include one or several topics presented at the lectures.
+The projects will be presented to the students during the semester and deadlines for the presentations and submissions of the results will be provided.
 During the regular exercise classes student can work on the project and ask questions to the tutors.
 The exact due dates for each project are announced next to the exercise description on this website and will be defined beforehand (check exercise section).
-Students have to make groups of up to FOUR students and send the names to firstname.lastname@example.org.
+Students have to make groups of TWO students and send the names to firstname.lastname@example.org.
 After that, those who didn't create groups will be associated to groups based on a random selection and will receive a notification about this.
 If you are looking for a (TDCV) partner tell us and we will assign you one!
-During the the presentation of the results for each project each group will have 5 min to present their solution in terms of slides, and also run the code live.
-This will be followed by questions from the tutors (~ 5min).
+During the the presentation of the results for each project each group will have 10 min to present their solution in terms of slides, and also run the code live.
+This will be followed by questions from the professor, tutors and other students (~10min).
 All members of the group will be questioned about the algorithms and their implementation, so only those who can prove that they understood both theory and practice will get the respective points.
 Thus, having a working exercise doesn't mean that everyone in the group is going to get full points.
 Please note that only exercises which work might get the maximal number of points.
 There will be no "debugging-correcting"-sessions for your solutions during the project results presentation!
 If you have questions, ask them beforehand during the exercise sessions.
-All homework should be submitted through e-mail before the exercise session with the following format and information.
+All homework should be submitted through e-mail at least one hour before the exercise session with the following format and information.